Census faces challenges as it aims to hire up to 500,000

 “We are not behind,” Dillingham said.

-Most Americans could start answering questions this week for the 2020 census, which helps determine the allocation of $1.5 trillion in federal spending and how many congressional seats each state gets.
+The census helps determine the allocation of $1.5 trillion in federal spending and how many congressional seats each state gets.
 For the first time, the bureau is encouraging most people to fill out their forms online.

 Finding such a large, temporary workforce in the current labor market had been a formidable challenge, U.S. Commerce Secretary Wilbur Ross, whose department oversees the Census Bureau, testified before a Senate committee last week.
 But he said the bureau had reached out to college students, previous census-takers and private companies like Walmart that have a large number of temporary workers.